jammesop007/clever-cloud-python-mirror-bot/README.md

 12. You have €20 free credits, scale it by your requirements.
 These arguments are based on my testing, you can do experiment with it by yourself.

 - **512MB RAM and Shared CPU.** Not recommended!
 This configuration makes the bot active for more than three months (~3.33 months based on my calculation).
 During my testing, it was capable of handling 1-3 processes, tar/unzip command isn't recommended.
 I think the shared CPU is gacha, you can get a good one or a bad one, I got a good CPU with Canada server.
-If you're lucky, you can run 4 processes with a little hiccup. **I DON'T RECOMMEND YOU TO USE 512MB RAM, THE BOT WILL DIE EASILY AND THE ONLY WAY TO RESTART IT IS RESTART THE APP FROM CLEVER CLOUD**
+If you're lucky, you can run 4 processes with a little hiccup. **I DON'T RECOMMEND YOU TO USE 512MB RAM, IT'S ONLY GOOD FOR LIGHT USAGE, OTHERWISE THE BOT WILL DIE EASILY AND THE ONLY WAY TO RESTART IT IS RESTART THE APP FROM CLEVER CLOUD.
+YOU CAN SELECT IT IF YOU WANT TO EXPERIMENT WITH THIS CONFIGURATION**

 - **1GB RAM and 1 vCPU.** Use this for a safe ride.
 This configuration makes the bot active for more than one month (~1.38 months based on my calculation).
 Smoother when handling 1-3 processes and maybe can handle 4 processes better than the one with shared CPU (it depends on the CPU, whether it's good or not), you can try tar/unzip command (but I haven't tested it personally, do it on your own risk).